pyodide/pyodide/docs/development/new-packages.md

 #### Upstream your patches!

-Please create PRs or issues to discuss with the package to try to find ways to include your patches into the package.
-Many package authors are very receptive to including Pyodide-related patches and they reduce future maintenance work for us.
+Please create PRs or issues to discuss with the package maintainers to try to find ways to include your patches into the package.
+Many package maintainers are very receptive to including Pyodide-related patches and they reduce future maintenance work for us.

 ## The package build pipeline